SigMA: Path Signatures and Multi-head Attention for Learning Parameters in fBm-driven SDEs: Numerical and empirical experiments

 \subsection{Hurst parameter estimation}

-The analysis in Section \ref{subsec-experiments-sensitivity} provides a reference for the architecture of the SigMA model, which we will evaluate using single-parameter estimation problems in this section.
+The analysis in Section \ref{subsec-experiments-sensitivity} provides a reference for the architecture of the SigMA model, which we will evaluate using the Hurst parameter estimation problem in this section.
 To this end, we train a variety of neural network models, as mentioned in the beginning of Section \ref{sec-experiments}, to perform the estimation using synthetic paths from Section \ref{subsubsec-sensitivity-implementation}.
 That is, we aim to learn the mapping $\mathbf{X}^{(n)}\mapsto H$.
+For comparison, we also introduce three classical estimators: the Detrended Fluctuation Analysis (DFA), the Wavelet estimator and the Whittle estimator.
 All the settings remain the same as described in Section \ref{subsubsec-sensitivity-implementation}.

+We begin this section by evaluating SigMA on the Hurst parameter estimation for one-dimensional fBm-driven processes.
+We present the results for both NN models and classical estimators in Table \ref{tab-calibration-single}, and plot only the NN results in Figure \ref{fig-calibration-single} to focus on the comparative performance of the neural architectures.

+Surprisingly, the classical estimators perform poorly on our synthetic datasets compared to the NN models.
+However, this can be explained mathematically: the DFA requires scale windows spanning multiple decades, and the Wavelet/Whittle estimators suffer from severe variance in their lowest-frequency bins when applied to short trajectories.
+Moreover, the drift of the fOU and the stochastic volatility of the rHeston violate the strict global scaling and stationarity assumptions required by asymptotic statistical estimators, further limiting their performance.